Madi1403/pdsnd_github/README.md

 Bikeshare Github Project

 ### Description
-Describe what your project is about and what it does
+This project demonstrates what I have learnt in Github including repositories, documentation, refactoring and branching.

 ### Files used
 Include the files used